abcdesktopio/docs/opsdocs/docs/contribute/overview.md

 Please note some rules to apply for all contributions:

-??? success must "Everything must be in github"
+??? success must "Everything must be in GitHub"
-    To ensure consistency, collaboration, and easy access for our community members working on abcdesktop, all projects related to feature development must be hosted within github.
+    To ensure consistency, collaboration, and easy access for our community members working on abcdesktop, all projects related to feature development must be hosted within GitHub.
 By keeping everything under one roof, we can:

-    1. Facilitate collaboration among developers: By hosting all feature development projects in a centralized location like Github, it becomes easier for team members and contributors to work together on various aspects of the features.
+    1. Facilitate collaboration among developers: By hosting all feature development projects in a centralized location like GitHub, it becomes easier for team members and contributors to work together on various aspects of the features.
 This promotes efficient communication and faster problem-solving.
     2. Keep things organized: Having all features development projects in one place makes it simpler to navigate and manage our Git repositories.
 This helps maintain a clean and well-structured codebase that is easier for both newcomers and experienced developers to work with.